jonniespratley/create-english-sentences/README.md

 > Complex sentence has *one* clause with a *relative* clause

----
 ## Application Design

-The following outlines the design of the application that was created.
-In trying to keep the UI as simple was possible my first thought was to make it as elementry as possible.
-If there was more time and more detailed design requirements the application could been styled to resemble a "School Assignment" or "Childlike" look and feel to make it more approachable.

-## Components

-The following components were created as a way to follow the seperation of concerns.

-The components logic is broken down into the following:
+The application was broken down into the following layers.

+### User Interface Layer

 1. `InputForm` - This is a simple form for users to input a subject, noun, and tense.
 2. `SentenceOuput` - This is a simple component that uses Hooks to handle fetching the complete sentence from the API and rendering it to the display.

+### Data Access Layer

-3. `ApiService` - This is a simple service class that handles making a API request then caching, then returns the results.
+1. `ApiService` - This is a simple service class that handles making a API request then caching, then returns the results.

 ## User Input

-The following is an image of the sentence creation form.

-For assisting users in completing the form I gathered data from around the internet about the most commonly used of the following:

-- nouns
-- verbs
-- objects

-This data is populates the auto-complete inputs in the UI.
+The user is presented with a form to input or select a option that corresponds to the part of the sentence.

+In this case a simple sentence is captured.

 ![Input Form](public/images/form.png)

 ## Conclusion

 This objective was can be very challenging when you think about the design aspect of it.
-In a sense the application should feel very approachable and even like an elementry school course online.

 When you start breaking down the different parts of a sentence and thinking about it in terms of a user entering data my initial thought was to use icons and visually allow a user to construct a sentence.

+If there was more time and more detailed design requirements the application could been styled to resemble a "School Assignment" or "Childlike" look and feel to make it more approachable.